MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsInput.md

 ```

 ### -File
-Specifies the path to a JSON file that contains the JSON representation of the azure_2 Stream Analytics input to create.
+Specifies the path to a JSON file that contains the JSON representation of the Azure Stream Analytics input to create.

 ```yaml
 Type: String